hanggrian/IIT-CS553/assignments/hw1/report.md

       The benchmark should run for at least 10 seconds, and it should complete even if the ssh (or bash) session is terminated.
 How many records does your file contain after running it?
-You must write this script entirely with existing Linux commands (which you can install if they don’t exist on your system), without using any other programming languages like C, C++, Java, or Python.
+You must write this script entirely with existing Linux commands (which you can install if they don't exist on your system), without using any other programming languages like C, C++, Java, or Python.